adambuczek/adambuczek.github.io/src/blog/building-vue-component-library.md

 This way the manifest alone provides almost all of the data needed to work with the *Module*.
 It doesn't contain the component itself but provides a way to access it.

-`img` and `displayName` are mainly cosmetic and informational, and also represent the component in a user-friendly way.
+Listable — `img` and `displayName` are mainly cosmetic and informational, and also represent the component in a user-friendly way.

+Addable — `name` is what Vue sees internally and must always be hyphenated according to [Custom Element](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-core-concepts) spec and [Vue style guide](https://vuejs.org/v2/style-guide/#Multi-word-component-names-essential).

-`props` list is used to create control elements that can inject the content into the component.
+Editable — `props` list is used to create control elements that can inject the content into the component.
 I will talk about it in the next post.

-`name` is what Vue sees internally and must always be hyphenated according to [Custom Element](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-core-concepts) spec and [Vue style guide](https://vuejs.org/v2/style-guide/#Multi-word-component-names-essential).

 Example standardized components looks like this in the directory tree:
 ```bash